Changes to life circumstances, such as housing and finances, can have a significant impact on both your mental and physical health.

 - Community and volunteer groups

-If you feel it would helpful to you, we can also provide you information about other services across Berkshire Healthcare, such as:
+If you feel it would help, we can suggest some of our other services, such as:

 - East Employment Service